josh-collinsworth/joco-sveltekit/src/lib/content/posts/great-transitions.md

 </CalloutPlusQuote>

-If you're animating `opacity` from 0 to 1, maybe try a smaller range, like 0.4 to 1 instead.
+If you're animating `opacity` from 0 to 1 (or the other way around), maybe try a smaller range, like 0.4 to 1 instead.
 If your element scales up to full size, try making it just slightly smaller to start, rather than so small it can't be seen.

 Does an element slide into place?
 I find that in most cases, movement like that should be in the range of about 5–40 pixels.
-Any less, and the movement may be too subtle to even notice; much more, and a deft slide may become a clumsy crash.
+Any less, and the movement may be too subtle to even notice; much more, and a smooth slide may become a clumsy crash.

 Doing too much can be worse than doing nothing at all.
 So find the point where the transition is just enough to be effective, and if you go further, do so cautiously.